civilcode/containerized-umbrella/README.md

 # Containerized.Umbrella

+## To install on the host

+- Docker
+- Git + hub
+- make

 ## To-do:

-- hub tool
+- create umbrella within the container
+- use official elixir alpine image
+- add bin/app_setup and call it from postCreateCommand
-- dotfiles???
+- COMPOSE_FILE variable?

 - bash history
 - bash instead of ash
-- observer (works, but if we were using an image other than Alpine (with obserer compiled in erlang), we could use it directory in VS Code - would just need to see the DISPLAY variable)
+- observer (works, but if we were using an image other than bitwalker/erlang (with observer compiled in erlang), we could use it directory in VS Code - would just need to see the DISPLAY variable)
 - use ENV variables to configure remote container??? (https://code.visualstudio.com/docs/remote/containers-advanced)
-- where do we build the release?
 - put Docker dev config under .devcontainer???
-- postCreateCommand to run commands after the container has been built
+- postCreateCommand to run commands after the container has been built (make app.setup)
-- how to initially generate the elixir app?

 ## Instructions to create a sample Phoenix app and setting-up VSCode Remote